 Their observations on pupil performance can be used to shape future lesson planning as tough topics can be revisited to maximise pupil understanding.

-Such feedback could be in note format at the end of the lesson or as part of a more formal weekly catch up, if time allows – either way, it provides the teaching assistant with a chance to highlight topics and subjects that need attention.
+Tracking student progress could be in note format at the end of the lesson or as part of a more formal weekly catch up, if time allows – either way, it provides the teaching assistant with a chance to highlight topics and subjects that need attention.

 Sharing and supplementing teaching

-This could involve group work whereby the teacher works with one group while a teaching assistant works with another, giving the teacher a chance to work with pupils who might be struggling.
+This could involve group work, whereby the teacher works with one group while a teaching assistant works with another, giving the teacher a chance to work with pupils who might be struggling.

 With effective lesson planning, the teacher and teaching assistant can swap groups throughout the lesson or week so that all pupils can benefit.